Sree Poornathrayeesa Temple: Legend

-Traditions say that Vishnu offered the idol of Poornathrayeesa to Arjuna when he sought the help of the god to give rebirth to the ten children of a Brahmin.
+According to temple tradition, Vishnu offered the idol of Poornathrayeesa to Arjuna when he sought the god's help to give rebirth to the ten children of a Brahmin.
 The ten children and the sacred idol were taken by Arjuna in his chariot and he handed over the children to the Brahmin.
 In memory of this event, a temple was built with a sanctum sanctorum in the form of a chariot.
-Ganesh was sent by Arjuna to search a holy place for the installation of Vishnu.
-Earlier, the idol was kept in a palace which is situated at the west of the main temple and now it is known as Poonithura Kottaram.
+Ganesh was sent by Arjuna to search for a holy place for the installation of the idol.
+Earlier, the idol was kept in a palace situated west of the main temple, now known as Poonithura Kottaram.

-Ganesh, who was attracted by the holiness of the ancient Vedic village, Poornavedapuram (now Tripunithura), tried to occupy the place for himself.
-However, Arjuna pushed him away to the southern side of the sanctum and installed his idol there.
-This is different from the usual custom, where Ganesh has a separate shrine at the southwestern side of the inner prakaram.
-As the place was bounded by mustard fields, Arjuna used some mustard seeds to get oil for lighting a lamp.
-A Valia Vilakku is situated in front of the idol; people say that the burnt oil of this traditional lamp contains medicinal value.
+Ganesh, who was attracted by the holiness of the ancient Vedic village of Poornavedapuram (now Tripunithura), tried to occupy the place for himself.
+Arjuna pushed him to the southern side of the sanctum and installed his idol there; the temple states this is the only shrine where Ganesh faces south, rather than the customary east or west.
+This differs from the usual custom, where Ganesh has a separate shrine at the south-western side of the inner prakaram.
+As the place was bounded by mustard fields, Arjuna is said to have used mustard seeds to obtain oil for a lamp; a Valia Vilakku stands in front of the idol, and its oil is popularly said to have medicinal value.

-According to legend, it is believed that Poornathrayeesa is the elder brother of the goddess of Eroor Pishari Kovil It is also believed that the lord was married to a Namboothiri girl, Nangema, from Vadakkedathu Mana.
-During the annual temple festival occasions, deities from Perumthrikovil Temple (Shiva) and Eroor visit here for their aaraattu and a combined pooja and procession thereafter.
-This is locally called Sankara-Narayana Vilakku (Shiva and Vishnu) and Laksmi-Narayana Vilakku (Lakshmi and Vishnu).
-The aaraattu of Poornathrayeesa takes place at the temple pond of Chakkamkulangara Shiva Temple, which is situated north-east of the Poornathrayeesa Temple.
+According to legend, Poornathrayeesa is believed to be the elder brother of the goddess of Eroor Pishari Kovil.
+A separate tradition holds that a devotee named Nangema, of Vadakkedathu Mana, visited the temple daily and was distraught when her marriage to a man from outside Thripunithura was arranged; on the eve of her wedding she went to the temple and did not return, and is believed to have merged with the deity.
+Each year during the Vrischikotsavam Para Utsavam, Poornathrayeesa is ceremonially taken to Vadakkedathu Mana and welcomed as the family's son-in-law, a visit sometimes called Nangema Utsavam.
+During the temple's annual festival occasions, deities from Perumthrikovil Temple (Shiva) and Eroor visit here for their aaraattu and a combined pooja and procession, locally called Sankara-Narayana Vilakku (Shiva and Vishnu) and Lakshmi-Narayana Vilakku (Lakshmi and Vishnu).
+Poornathrayeesa's own aaraattu takes place at the temple pond of Chakkamkulangara Shiva Temple, about a kilometre north-east of the main temple.

-The moolasthaanam or 'origin' is located in Poonithura Sree Krishna Temple, which is 1.5 km west of Sree Poornathrayeesha temple.
-The then-ruler shifted the deity from the place to the existing location.
+Poonithura is regarded as the moolasthaanam, or point of origin, of the deity; the idol is ceremonially taken there each year as part of the Vrischikotsavam festival.
+Some accounts identify the original site more specifically as the Poonithura Sree Krishna Temple, about 1.5 km west of the main temple, from which a former ruler is said to have shifted the deity to its present location.